Free school meals

 Parents/carers in receipt of the following support payments will be entitled to receive free school meals:

 - Universal Credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods)

 - Income Support (IS)

-For further information regarding KS1 Pupil Premium for Parents please refer to: New Starter - Pupil Premium
+For further information regarding KS1 Pupil premium for parents please refer to our New starter pupil premium page.

 Updated Free School Meal lists are sent to Schools using the Government secure email system Egress, on a termly basis.